kungfoo/kungfoo-slidedown/10-things-i-learned.md

 ## 10: 📟 Devops means you _own_ the services you build

 - You will get paged (during office hours) if it breaks
-- Write playbooks for other people to fix stuff
+- Write and share playbooks for other people to fix stuff
 - When in doubt: Try turning it off and on again: `kubectl delete pod misbehaving-service-f6731`

 ---